cnnn666v2/GrandWarStrategy-Unity/README.md

 - Political parties - similiar to HoI4, each country will have a bunch of political parties, based on the current ruling party, country's ideology will depend on the party's ideology (Government)
 - Different law types - each country will be able to have different economic, conscription, trade, education, etc. laws
 - And many more, but first I'll be working on the very basics

 ## Support

+Any help with the project is greatly appreciated.
+So if you have some skills, take a look at this and offer some improvements, or even new features if you want!

 To discuss the project, join my discord server: https://discord.gg/ayF3srjbC2